kamilaut/meet/README.md

 **Then** the page should display a chart with the number of upcoming events in each city

 **And** the chart should be organized by the city with the highest number of upcoming events displayed first

+ *To use serverless functions for this app, I will follow steps below:*

+1.Create a new AWS Lambda function: Use the AWS console or command-line interface to create a new AWS Lambda function that will handle the OAuth2 authentication flow for the Google Calendar API.
+You can choose the Node.js runtime environment, which is suitable for the React application.

+2.Implement the OAuth2 flow: Use the Google Calendar API documentation to implement the OAuth2 authentication flow in the Lambda function.
+Make sure to secure the sensitive credentials such as API key, client ID, and client secret.

+3.Configure CORS: Configure the AWS API Gateway (which is used to trigger the Lambda function) to allow cross-origin requests from the React application.

+4.Integrate the Lambda function with the React application: Use the React axios library to make API calls to the AWS API Gateway and trigger the Lambda function.
+Use the async/await syntax to handle asynchronous operations.

+5.Implement data visualization: Use the recharts library to implement data visualization for the calendar events.

+6.Implement an alert system: Use an OOP approach to create an alert component that can display information to the user.

+7.Write tests: Use the TDD technique to write tests for the React components, API calls, and the Lambda function.
+Make sure to achieve a coverage rate of >= 90%.

+8.Optimize for performance: Optimize the React application for performance by following the PWA checklist, implementing a service worker to work offline, and using Lighthouse to monitor performance metrics.

+9.Deploy the app: Host the app's code in a Git repository on GitHub and deploy the app to GitHub Pages.
+Use an online monitoring tool to monitor the app's performance.